 - If your system has a drain faucet on the roof or on any plumbing going up to the panels, make sure it is closed.

 - Turn your solar control to the automatic position and set the temperature.
 If you have a computerized cool control system, enable the solar function and set your pool temperature.

 - It is always advisable to visually watch the system the first time it comes on each season, to make sure the motorized valve is turning correctly, and that nothing is leaking.
 If you can see the roof clearly from the ground, keep an eye open for any water on the roof.
-If you can’t see the roof it is advisable to go up and look, or pay for our Annual Maintenance program.
-If the system won’t come on in auto and you want to check it, turn it on manually during the check, but make sure to turn it back to auto when you are done.
+If you can’t see the roof, it is advisable to go up and look, or request the Solaron Annual Maintenance program.
+If the system won’t come on in auto and you want to check it, turn it on manually, but make sure to turn it back to auto when you are done testing its function.

-- Turn solar system off.
-If you have a self draining system, that’s all you have to do.
-If you are unsure, check your system specifications page, or give us a call.
+- Turn the solar system off.
+If you have a self-draining system, that’s all you have to do.
+If you are unsure, check your system specifications page, or give Solaron a call.

-- If your system is not self training, you will have to close the isolation valves and open any drain faucets on the roof.
+- If your system is not self-draining, you have to close the isolation valves and open any drain faucets on the roof.

 - Adjust your pool run time for winter hours.

-We can set up a yearly start up and winterizing program for you.
-Contact our office for Annual Maintenance details and pricing.
+We offer a yearly start up and winterizing program for you, to simplify your pool maintenance duties.
+Contact our office for the Annual Maintenance program details and pricing.